-Subclause (6) The final account must be submitted to the client no later than 35 working days after handover.
-For construction works not executed in connection with building works, the time limit is 60 working days.
+Subclause (6) The final account must be submitted to the client no later than 25 working days after handover.
+For main contracts, however, the time limit is 35 working days, and for construction works not executed in connection with building works, the time limit is 60 working days.

-Subclause (7) If the client has not received the final account within the time limit referred to in clause 34, subclause (6), the client may demand in writing that the account be submitted within ten working days.
+Subclause (7) If the client has not received the final account within the time limit referred to in clause 36, subclause (6), the client may demand in writing that the account be submitted within ten working days.
 If the contractor fails to submit the account to the client within this time limit, the contractor forfeits any right to claim payment for extra works executed on an on account basis and payment for wage and price increases.